nicolasgasco/42_minishell/README.md

 Group project done together with [@adelcor](https://github.com/adelcor).

 The shell will:
-- show a prompt when waiting for a new command.
+- show a prompt when waiting for a new command
-- have a working History.
+- have a working History
 - search and launch the right executable
 - execute builtins (echo, cd, pwd, export, unset, env, exit)
 - interpret simple and double quotes